tamanna18/WeatherAPI/README.md

 ##### Berlin

-### "The forecast cover the next 3 days and be in hourly resolution"
+### "The forecast cover the next 3 days, hourly resolution"